 Jackfruit marinated with mild chilli and lime – our new favourite (and totally irresistible) veggie alternative to pulled pork.
 Pair it with our tried-and-true nachos recipe that requires zero fuss assemblage and it’ll be on the plate in a flash.

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 chilli & lime jackfruit(May be presentPeanuts)

 rice wine vinegar (or white wine vinegar)

-While the tortilla chips are cooking, return the frying pan to a medium-high heat with a drizzle of olive oil.
-When the oil is hot, add the carrot and chopped onion and cook, stirring, until softened, 3-4 minutes.
-Add the tomato paste, Tex-Mex spice blend (see ingredients list), chilli & lime jackfruit, garlic and water (for the sauce)and cook, stirring, until heated through and fragrant, 2-3 minutes.
+While the tortilla chips are baking, return the frying pan to a medium-high heat with a drizzle of olive oil.
+When the oil is hot, add the carrot and chopped onion and cook until softened, 3-4 minutes.
+Add the tomato paste, Tex-Mex spice blend (see ingredients), chilli & lime jackfruit, the remaining garlic and water (for the sauce)and cook until warmed through and fragrant, 2-3 minutes.

 Drain the pickled onion.
-Divide the tortilla chips between plates and top with the cheesy jackfruit mixture, sour cream, charred corn salsa, pickled onion and reserved coriander.
+Divide the garlic tortilla chips between plates and serve with the cheesy pulled jackfruit, sour cream, charred corn salsa, pickled onion and reserved coriander.